Thursday, October 9, 2025

 The other group crashed inland, and they holed up in the ship over the winter.
 But as spring arrives it seems they have all died.
 The seaside group begins to set up the rudiments of a colony.
 There are stresses, many centered about a promiscuous young woman named Delvia.
 In particular, a teenaged girl has formed a lesbian attraction to Delvia, only to be rejected when the older woman finds men available.

 Then an expedition is sent to the site of the inland starship.
 It turns out this group has survived, but under terrible conditions.
 They continue to believe that they will be able to refurbish their ship and head for another, more hospitable, world.
 The Captain has basically enslaved the passengers.
 Naturally they resent the comparative success of Lex's group -- setting up a dramatic resolution.
-The novel is very enjoyable, often thought-provoking though at times a bit forced -- good stuff.
+The novel is very enjoyable, often thought-provoking though at times a bit forced -- good stuff if short of great.

 The Avengers of Carrig was first published in 1962 as Secret Agent of Terra.
 It was also an Ace Double half.
 Its revision came out in 1969 from Dell (there was also a later DAW edition).